Bitcoin Returns and Public Attention to COVID-19: Do Timing and Individualism Matter?: Empirical Results

 \subsection{Collectivistic Countries}

-The results of the recursive evolving tests running from the attention to COVID-19 in India, China, Japan, and South Korea to Bitcoin returns are presented in Figures 5--8.\footnote{Test results using rolling window algorithms are reported in the Appendix.} Here, all the countries with two Wald tests show at least one causal episode.\footnote{The interpretations rely mainly on the results of the heteroskedastic-consistent test.} As seen in Figure 5, the public attention to COVID-19 in India exhibits two short episodes of causality around November 24, 2020 and January 12, 2022.
-Similarly, three episodes are found for China, while the longest one started on January 19, 2021 and lasted for approximately 33 days with a bit of interruptions.
-In contrast, people's attention to COVID-19 in Japan and South Korea is found to have much stronger causal links with Bitcoin returns in both length and magnitude.
-In particular, the results with regard to Japan are remarkable -- the causality existed for almost the whole sample period.
-While the longest causal episode related to South Korea is also more persistent than other countries, except for Japan.
-To be specific, it occurred around June 21, 2021 and lasted for approximately 196 days.
-Overall, collectivistic countries here show a stronger pattern of causal relationships with Bitcoin returns than individualistic countries.
+The results of the recursive evolving tests running from the attention to COVID-19 in India, China, Japan, and South Korea to Bitcoin returns are presented in Figures 5--8.\footnote{Test results using rolling window algorithms are reported in the Appendix.} Here, based on two Wald tests, all the countries show at least one causal episode.\footnote{The interpretations rely mainly on the results of the heteroskedastic-consistent test.} As seen in Figure 5, the public attention to COVID-19 in India exhibits two short episodes of causality around November 24, 2020 and January 12, 2022.
+Similarly, China has three episodes, the longest of which began on January 19, 2021 and lasted roughly 33 days.
+In contrast, people's attention to COVID-19 in Japan and South Korea is found to have much stronger impacts on Bitcoin returns, both in terms of duration and magnitude.
+In particular, the Japanese results are remarkable -- causality existed for almost the entire sampling period.
+While the longest causal event for South Korea is also more persistent than other countries, with the exception of Japan.
+Specifically, it took place around June 21, 2021 and lasted about 196 days.
+Overall, collectivistic countries here show a stronger causality with Bitcoin returns than individualistic countries.

 \FloatBarrier